LotionDude/otel-kubernetes/readme.md

 - `opentelemetry-spring-boot-starter`
 - `micrometer-tracing`

-.
-When run locally, logs will print the traceId and spanId as such:
+When ran locally, logs will print the traceId and spanId as such:

 ```text
 2025-09-21T23:22:56.168+03:00  INFO 7500 --- [simple-project] [nio-8081-exec-2] [7b714e143be3b3ea018dd92e27c31e03-1f54a24af69f2707] o.e.otel.example.ApplicationController   : This log should include traceId + spanId